williamsni14463/MMBC-Actuator-PLC/experiments/sensor_thermal_response_test.md

 ```

 Hold the two ends apart while the script is waiting.
 The instant you plunge the sensor, bridge the wire ends together.
 The script fires immediately.

-**Practical tip:** tape one end of the jumper to the side of the hot water cup.
-When you lower the sensor in, your other hand naturally bridges the wire.

 ---